Find out what support is available for local businesses.

 - For those businesses who have had to close their doors, reach out by social media, e-mail, phone call etc., to tell them that you support them and when all of this is over, you'll be there at their door - it's hard to overstate how much people rely on moral support.

-- While some local restaurants have opted to close their doors to weather the outbreak, a number are still open for takeout and delivery so use them and help them stay in business.
+- While some local restaurants may have to temporarily close due to current government Covid-19 protection levels, many are still open for takeout and delivery so use them and help them stay in business.

 For more information, visit: